jon-batscha/klaviyo-extraction-sdk/README.md

 #### `get_metric_events_serial(...)`
 - creates a thread for each individual timestamp in the range, each time processing C timestamps in parallel, before moving onto the next 'block' of C timestamps
-- this is optimal for events such as `Received Email`, where all events in a given day can be clustered in a small segment of the day (due to campaigns being sent all at once), but suboptimal for events that are relatively uniformly distributed across time, such as `PlacedOrder`, as it requires sending unnecessary requests.
+- this is optimal for events such as `ReceivedEmail`, where all events in a given day can be clustered in a small segment of the day (due to campaigns being sent all at once), but suboptimal for events that are relatively uniformly distributed across time, such as `PlacedOrder`, as it requires sending unnecessary requests.

+## Extracting Profiles

+Extracting profiles is a 2-step process:
+1. Extracting list of IDs from a given segment
+  - this is not parallezable for a given segment, though users can create segments in Klaviyo strictly to split the work of extracting profiles
+2. Extracting user profiles given a list of IDs
+  - This can be parallelized

+A recommended workflow for scaling extracting profile IDs (step 1 above) to tens of millions of users is:
+1. Create initial pull of all IDs, and write to persistent storage
+2. Create a segment of new profiles created over the past day
+3. every day, only extract profile IDs from that segment, and add them to the store of IDs

-# Dependencies
+## Dependencies

 Python 3.8.3